 The mansion was built by Alfonso Zóbel de Ayala Roxas together with his wife, Carmen Pfitz Herrero.
 Alfonso is the son of Don Enrique Zóbel y de Ayala and the father of Ayala Corporation chairman emeritus Jaime Zóbel de Ayala.

-The building was finally destroyed by the wrecking ball in the 1990’s, giving way to the 1322 Golden Empire Tower which now stands on the property.
+The building finally met the wrecking ball in the 1990s, giving way to the 1322 Golden Empire Tower which now stands on the property.

 9. Fabrica de Cerveza de San Miguel.